heseltime/heseltime.github.io/pages/wolfram.md

 <div id="computer-algebra">

-But what about Computer Algebra?
+<p>But what about Computer Algebra?
 (Where WL can be considered a Computer Algebra tool.)
-I really like this overview:
+I really like this overview:</p>

 </div>